guide / unsure sep event

 Start with the event, not the plan

-When the user is not sure whether a Special Enrollment Period applies, the safest first move is to name the coverage event and identify the official source that controls it.
+When you are not sure whether a Special Enrollment Period applies, the safest first move is to name the coverage event and identify the official source that controls it.

 Use broad categories before personal details